-If you or a loved one has sustained a head injury, it’s important to understand what comes next so that you can prepare for the road ahead.
+If you or a loved one has experienced symptoms like headache or fever after a head injury, it’s important to understand what happens next, so you can prepare for the road ahead.

 Traumatic brain injuries occur when a person receives a strong bump or blow to the head.
 The impact forces the person’s head to move suddenly and violently, causing their brain to slam into their skull.
 Depending on the force, the brain might even collide with the skull at opposite ends, multiple times.

-This trauma bruises tissue in the brain and can also tear blood vessels, causing damage throughout the entire brain in addition to the area where it made contact with the skull.
+This trauma bruises tissue in the brain and can also rupture blood vessels.
+This can cause damage throughout the brain, in addition to the area where it made contact with the skull.

-Two different types of head injuries lead to traumatic brain injuries:
+Two different types of head injuries lead to traumatic brain injuries after an accident: